 For individuals seeking Wegovy insurance coverage, reviewing the current insurance plan details is typically the starting point.
 Insurance providers generally maintain a formulary listing covered medications, accessible via their website or mobile app.

 Formularies typically outline coverage tiers, copayment amounts, and special requirements.
-Prior authorization may be required by some insurers before Wegovy coverage is approved:
+Some insurers require prior authorization before they approve Wegovy coverage:

 - Understand Coverage Criteria: Coverage criteria for weight loss medications often include specific requirements set by insurance providers, such as meeting a certain BMI threshold or providing documentation of obesity-related health conditions.

-- Gather Medical Documentation: Medical documentation supporting the necessity of Wegovy may be required, including details such as weight, BMI, relevant comorbidities (for example, diabetes, hypertension, or heart disease), and records of previous weight loss efforts or treatments.
+- Gather Medical Documentation: Collect medical records that support the need for Wegovy, including weight, BMI, relevant comorbidities (such as diabetes, hypertension, or heart disease), and past weight loss efforts or treatments.

 - Submit the Prior Authorization Request: After assembling the necessary documentation, a healthcare provider typically submits a prior authorization request to the insurance company, outlining the medical justification for Wegovy coverage.